sefk/sefk.github.io/src/posts/hand-tally.md

 scale, the tech ends up being a fun gimmick, not required.

 It reminds me of a story from friend [Tony].
-Tony and his brother [Tom] run an giant gaming convention every year, [Evolution Championship Series][evo] (Evo for short).
+Tony and his brother [Tom] run a giant gaming convention every year, [Evolution Championship Series][evo] (Evo for short).
 It's a multi-day convention in Las Vegas that attracts something like ten thousand participants.
 They run the whole thing with their two